Where To Stay

 - Caribbean Beach (1997, 2007 & 2010) – Very romantic.
 The main building with the restaurants is a long walk, and we usually would drive.
 We didn’t try the pools here and would love to return with the kids.

-- Polynesian Village (1978) – Mark stayed here with his parents in 1978 (or was it 1976).
+- Polynesian Village (1978) – Mark stayed here with his parents in 1976.
 Very nice and we’d like to try this again sometime.